jacobtennessen/POLiMAPS/README.md

 MakeCharacterMatrix.pl - finds phylogenetic markers sharing sequence reads with linkage map markers

 MakeOneMapFromPileup.pl - reads a pileup file and converts it to OneMap format

+MakeCharacterMatricesWithInvariant.pl - finds phylogenetic markers sharing sequence reads with linkage map markers; includes all sites even invariants sites and creates a separate matrix for each reference genome chromosome